ossdhaval/mysite/source/while-coding/maven-notes.md

 ### How to find where your .m2 and settings.xmls are which are being used by maven from commandline :

-just fire 'mvn -X' command.
+just fire `mvn -X` command.
 This will trigger a build which will probably fail, but it'll also print all the information on console like below :

 ```
 dhaval@dhaval-Lenovo-U41-70:~/code/ij-projects/java8/Java 8 certification$ mvn -X